jaredwolff/ble-protobuf-js/Readme.md

 # ble-protobuf-js

 Example code for connecting to a `ble_protobuf` enabled Nordic Device.
+This app is currently set to use OSX only.
+See (untested) instructions below for other platforms.

 ## Setup